GEOG 883: Remote Sensing Image Analysis and Applications - Spring 2020

 Be sure to read the Technical Requirements section at the end of the syllabus for minimum system requirements.
 You need an administrator password for your computer in order to properly install the course software.

-- ArcGIS Desktop, Esri
+- ArcGIS Pro, Esri

 All students in the Online Geospatial Program receive a student license of ArcGIS valid for one year.
 Instructions for obtaining a license and installing the ArcGIS are provided in the Canvas folder for Lesson 0 - Orientation.